Roger Hart

 1. The Chinese Roots of Linear Algebra (Johns Hopkins University Press, 2010, xiii + 286 pp., doi:10.1353/book.487)

-Chinese Roots of Linear Algebra shows that the essentials of the methods used today in modern linear algebra were not first discovered by Leibniz or by Gauss: the essentials of these methods — augmented matrices, elimination, and determinantal-style calculations — were known by the first century CE in China.
+Chinese Roots of Linear Algebra demonstrates that the essentials of the methods used today in modern linear algebra were not first discovered by Leibniz or by Gauss: the essentials of these methods—augmented matrices, elimination, and determinantal-style calculations—were known by the first century CE in China.
 This is the first book-length study in any language of linear algebra in imperial China; it is also the first book-length study of linear algebra as it existed before 1678, the date Leibniz, a Sinophile, began his studies.
 The central thesis of the book is that it was the visualization of problems in two dimensions as arrays of numbers on a counting board and the “cross multiplication” of entries that led to general solutions of systems of linear equations not found in early Greek mathematics.
 I began this research under a National Endowment for the Humanities Fellowship at the School of Historical Studies, Institute for Advanced Study, Princeton, and completed it under an ACLS/SSRC/NEH International and Area Studies Fellowship from the American Council of Learned Societies.
 More information on this research is available on the digital history website below.
-I am currently working on an article demonstrating that some of the linear algebra problems found in European treatises on algebra are from Chinese sources.
 Selected reviews:

 “A pivotal work in the history of non-Western mathematics that will revolutionize people’s understanding of the origins of techniques previously viewed as Western inventions.” —Choice